federicaercole/shopping-cart/README.md

 - Breadcrumbs
 - Show products by category, sorting by alphabetical order or price
 - Accessible galleries
-- API (on the api-integration branch)
+- API (in the api-integration branch)

 [Watch video of form validation](https://federicaercole.com/images/shop/validation.mp4)
 The form validation uses a "Reward Early, Punish Late" pattern, which consists of alerting the user when there are any errors within the input in the moment they leave the input and removing the error message immediately if they correct the input.